micmejia/bible-dump/NKJV/Mark/Mark 7.md

 Then, looking up to heaven, He sighed, and said to him, "Ephphatha," that is, "Be opened."

 ###### 35
-Immediately his ears were opened, and the [^l]impediment of his tongue was loosed, and he spoke plainly.
+Immediately his ears were opened, and the impediment of his tongue was loosed, and he spoke plainly.

 ###### 36
 Then He commanded them that they should tell no one; but the more He commanded them, the more widely they proclaimed _it._